vsrinivas/fuchsia/docs/syscalls/object_wait_async.md

     are asserted on *handle*.
 To receive further packets **object_wait_async**() needs to be issued again.
 + **MX_WAIT_ASYNC_REPEATING**: a single packet will be delivered when any of the specified *signals* are asserted on *handle*.
-To receive further packets the previosly enqueued packet needs to be dequeued via **port_wait**().
+To receive further packets the previously enqueued packet needs to be dequeued via **port_wait**().

 To stop packet delivery on either mode, close *handle* or use **port_cancel**().
 For both